Residential Real Estate

-The level of jobs created was at a much higher level than in the past several years (a silver lining as these additions can afford to buy houses eventually?).
+- The level of jobs created has been at consistently higher levels than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).

 Rental Market Trends:

-The drop in New Jersey’s homeownership contributes to rental demand.
+- The drop in New Jersey’s homeownership contributes to rental demand.
 A 12+ year trend shows a decrease from 71% to 66%.
 This 7% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state and adds over 20,000+ additional renters in our state.
-However, the 71% level was a result of the loose lending standards of the early 2000s and is actually at a good level.
+However, the 71% level resulted from the loose lending standards of the early 2000s and is actually at a good level.
 Households with no children stand at 65%, reflecting the decline in our school population.

-One article states that the average homeowner who is 65+ has an average net wealth of over $318K while the same for a renter is only just under $8K.
-It also offers a stable place to live, an evident hedge against inflation and way to build wealth (a strong argument for home ownership).
+- One article states that the average homeowner who is 65+ has an average net wealth of over $318K, while the same for a renter is only just under $8K.
+It also offers a stable place to live, an evident hedge against inflation, and a way to build wealth (a strong argument for homeownership).

-However, the number of renters has increased by 7% over the past 25 years with the less educated leading the way.
-And, we are now seeing more educated millennials moving east into higher rent and cost of living areas that eat into to their discretionary income (including savings).
-Makes one wonder where this all is heading…
+- However, the number of renters has increased by 7% over the past 25 years, with the less educated leading the way.
+And, we are now seeing more educated millennials moving east into higher rent and cost of living areas that eat into their discretionary income (including savings).
+It makes one wonder where this all is heading.

 New Jersey Foreclosures:

-New Jersey continues to face high but falling foreclosure rate filings at 2.6%.
-Other states have begun to, or already have recovered.
+- New Jersey continues to face falling foreclosure rate filings at about 1.4%.
+Other states have begun to or have already recovered.
 In a tight real estate market, these foreclosures sell at a small discount.

-Note: Figures vary by local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
-We rank #5 in the country holding at 2.6%, led by NY with 3.1%, MS with 3.0% (mostly hurricane-related) LA with 2.7% and trailed by ME, FL, DE, MD, PA, and AL. The national baseline number sits at a little under 1.7%.
+- Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
+We rank #4 in the country with 1.4%, led by NY with 2.4%, MI with 2.3%, LA with 2.2% (mostly hurricane-related), and ME also with 1.8%.
+The national baseline number sits at a little under 1.2%.

 Real Estate Market Recap